10 Ways You Are Ruining Your Cloth Diapers

 Two to three years.

-“Plus, you can use cloth diapers for two to three years, on average, and probably longer if you take good care of them,” she says.
 Another difference with washable diapers for babies is the amount of laundry in your future.
-Cloth diapers need to be washed every two to three days to avoid stink and staining issues.
+Cloth diapers must be washed every two to three days to avoid stink and staining issues.

 Q2.
 How can I make my cloth diapers absorbent again?